openmrs/openmrs-contrib-rest-api-docs/Person/persons.md

 ### Delete a person

-* Delete or Void a target person by its UUID.
-Returns a `404 Not Found` status if person not exists.If user not logged in to perform this action, a `401 Unauthorized` status returned.
+* Delete or Void a target person.
+Returns a `404 Not Found` status if person not exists.
+IIf not authenticated or authenticated user does not have sufficient privileges, `401 Unauthorized` status returned.

     #### Query Parameters